Before you begin your application, you might be asking; Does Home Depot drug test?

 For post-accident and post-incident drug testing, you’ll need to take a urine test.
 This type of test takes place at a local clinic or dedicated collection facility.

-For your urine sample collection, you’ll be given a specimen cup and sent into a bathroom.
+For your urine sample collection, you’ll be given a specimen cup and sent to a bathroom.
 You need to provide enough urine to fill the cup to the level indicated on the side.

 The bathroom will have blue dye in the toilet water and the water in the washbasin will be turned off.
 This is so you can’t use any water from the bathroom in an attempt to dilute the sample.